Diabetes

 Risk factors for type 1

-The definite risk factors for type 1 diabetes are not known.
-But having a family member with type 1 diabetes increases your risk for developing it.
+The exact cause of type 1 diabetes remains unknown.
+But having a family member with type 1 diabetes increases your risk of developing it.

 Risk factors for type 2